kanyun157/tuxracer-vr/README.md

 [console_dump] 0
 ```

-If you need to lose your lunch.. accidentally set 'player_frict_speed' to something over 120.
+If you want to lose your lunch.. accidentally set 'player_frict_speed' to something over 120.

-### OSX:
-* It should compile though I havn't tried yet.

 ## Gameplay
 Controls are all based on head movements (hopefully).